-Welcome to a new series starting with this post, entitled Food For Thought.
+Welcome to a new series starting with this post entitled Food For Thought, and this is part one.

 Let me just get started so you have an idea of the types of discussions I am referring to.